bahorn/b.horn.uk/docs/about/index.md

 ## Hiring

-Open to full time positions in The Netherlands (or potentially remote) from the start of 2023.
+Open to full time positions in The Netherlands (or potentially remote).
 CV provided on request, please contact me at `b AT horn DOT uk` from a corporate email if you are interested.

 ## Education